 Series Editor: Rebecca Empson

-Economic change in this region often exceeds received models and expectations, leading to unexpected outcomes and experiences of rapid growth and sudden decline.
+Economic Change in Asia often exceeds received models and expectations, leading to unexpected outcomes and experiences of rapid growth and sudden decline.
 This series seeks to capture this diversity.
 It places an emphasis on how people engage with volatility and flux as an omnipresent characteristic of life, and not necessarily as a passing phase.
 Shedding light on economic and political futures in the making, it also draws attention to the diverse ethical projects and strategies that flourish in such spaces of change.
 We publish monographs and edited volumes that engage from a theoretical perspective with this new era of economic flux, exploring how current transformations come to shape and are being shaped by people in particular ways.
-Find out more here.
+View all published titles here.

 FABRICATE is an international peer reviewed conference that takes place every three years with a supporting publication on the theme of Digital Fabrication.
 Discussing the progressive integration of digital design with manufacturing processes, and its impact on design and making in the 21st century, FABRICATE brings together pioneers in design and making within architecture, construction, engineering, manufacturing, materials technology and computation.
 Discussion on key themes includes: how digital fabrication technologies are enabling new creative and construction opportunities from component to building scales, the difficult gap that exists between digital modelling and its realisation, material performance and manipulation, off-site and on-site construction, interdisciplinary education, economic and sustainable contexts.
 FABRICATE features cutting-edge built work from both academia and practice, making it a unique event that attracts delegates from all over the world.
 View all published titles here.